MFB-Technologies-Inc/NetworkService/README.md

 Reactive wrapper for URLSession using Combine.
 At its core, the library consist of the `NetworkServiceClient` protocol along with a minimal implementation `NetworkService`.

 ### CustomCodable
 A notable convenience the library provides is the `CustomCodable` protocol that enables easy encoding and decoding of conforming types.
-The protocol associates a `TopLevelEncoder` and `TopLevelDecoder` with a given type so that it is used by the library without explicitely passing it as a parameter.
+The protocol associates a `TopLevelEncoder` and `TopLevelDecoder` with a given type so that it is used by the library without explicitly passing it as a parameter.
 Additionally, `CustomEncodable` and `CustomDecodable` are included.

 ### Basic Usage
 ```swift